MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 # What's new for Surface Hub 3

 Surface Hub 3, available in 50-inch and 85-inch models, delivers an inclusive hybrid collaboration experience through the Microsoft Teams Rooms on Windows platform.
 Designed end-to-end by Microsoft, Surface Hub 3 is the [premier all-in-one hybrid meeting and collaboration device](https://www.youtube.com/watch?v=VHxasUd908k&t=1s) built for modern work.
-It brings advanced features such as **AI-powered interactive experiences** and **speaker recognition**, creating an engaging and efficient environment for hybrid teams.
+It brings advanced features and **AI-powered interactive experiences** to elevate collaboration and create an engaging, efficient environment, empowering hybrid teams to be more productive together than ever.

 There are several ways to get the new Surface Hub experience: